 The Jazz Department

-The jazz department is unique in the opportunities it provides for playing and studying jazz in a small university setting.
+The jazz program is unique in the opportunities it provides for playing and studying jazz in a small university setting.
 Many jazz students at Friends University perform around Wichita and go on to top graduate schools or performance careers.
-The jazz department allows students the opportunity to participate in a variety of jazz ensembles.
+The jazz program allows students the opportunity to participate in a variety of jazz ensembles.
 The department offers two 17-member jazz big bands, a 12-member jazz vocal ensemble, several jazz combos, a two-semester jazz improvisation class, the Jazz Friends Community Big Band and applied lesson faculty for all jazz instruments.
 Each spring, Friends University hosts a two-day festival for school jazz ensembles and jazz choirs.
 Students from across Kansas come to work with leading jazz educators and hear jazz musicians in concert.
 Students at Friends help in coordinating and managing the festival and get the opportunity to play with and learn from the guest artists.

 Friends University Community Orchestra